aqxiy/sortDrink/README.md

 Timings relate to elapsed since first swallow post drink to next mouth open.
 After each step, keep mouth gently closed 4 seconds.

 If taking a pill, the suggetion is to perform first with pill, then 3-5 minutes later without pill.

+If chaining pills, the best pill-to-pill (final swallow to next mouth open) duration may be 9-14 seconds.